Kazakhstan: Several killed in blasts at arms depot | DW | 27.08.2021

 Videos showed a large fire and a tall column of smoke emanating from the depot.

 Four soldiers were initially reported to have been killed.
-The ministry later said a fifth person had died.
+The ministry later said nine people had died.

 The Jambyl regional government said that of more than 90 who received treatment for injuries, 28 remained in hospital with six in serious condition.